-Unlike sympathy, empathy empowers you to acknowledge the other person’s position and care enough to help right.
+Unlike sympathy, empathy empowers you to acknowledge the other person’s position and care enough to help.
 An attitude of empathy also empowers you to receive every request with clarity.
 You don’t doubt that the other person is out to make things difficult for you.
-Instead, you know that the request is genuine, and hence respond rationally to it.
+Instead, you know the request is genuine and respond rationally to it.

-- Without empathy, your focus lies on the large pile of work waiting on your You rattle off the customer service number and go back to your work.
+- Without empathy, you focus on the large pile of work waiting for you.
+You give away the customer service number and go back to your work.
 While this response may seem reasonable, this may also come across as downright obnoxious.
-(The guy is new so he probably deserves a break).
+(The guy is new, so he deserves some assistance).

-Here’s another example: Consider that an employee walked up to you – the accounting rep – and requested for a detailed salary statement (by month) to plan his tax.
+Here’s another example: Consider that an employee walks up to you—the accounting rep—and requests a detailed salary statement (by month) to plan his tax.
 And he does this when you’re swamped with year-end work.

-- Without empathy, your focus lies on the large pile of work waiting on your You ask him to come later inadvertently delaying his tax-saving plans.
+- Without empathy, your focus lies on the large pile of work waiting for you/ You ask him to come later, inadvertently delaying his tax-saving plans.

-- With empathy, you understand his need for tax-planning.
-You are keen to help but share with him the high-priority tasks waiting on your desk.
-The detailed statement he wants will take longer and should hence be relegated to later.
-But perhaps you can help him by quickly pulling out the relevant figures of his total pay, so he can make some progress while he waits for the detailed report?
+- With empathy, you understand his need for tax planning.
+You are keen to help but share the high-priority tasks on your desk with him.
+The detailed statement he wants will take longer and should be relegated to later.
+But perhaps you can help him by quickly pulling out the relevant figures of his total pay, so he can make some progress while he waits for the detailed report.
 Chances are that he’ll respond positively to this.